PROTECT YOUR BODY FROM THE OUTSIDE IN

 Sure, we all know that disposable razors are meant to be disposable, but how often should we be doing this?
 To prevent bacteria build up and razor burn, you should toss your razors every couple of weeks or after three to four shaves.
 To prolong their life, dry the razor out after every use and vacuum seal it till the next time you need to shave.
 Especially during the winter when we all get a bit slack on grooming…

 It’s amazing how many products we use everyday that harbour all sorts of harmful bacteria.
-What’s even more amazing is the multiple uses of your food vacuum sealer from Munro Direct.
-Did you know of any other bathroom items that expires and can be vacuum sealed?
-Comment below.
+What’s even more amazing is the multiple uses of your food vacuum sealer from Food Vacuum Sealers Australia.